stronnag/mwptools/docs/manual/docs/mwp-macos.md

 * If required, add the `MWP_MAC_FACTOR` environment variable to `~/.config/mwp/cmdopts`

 On Ventura, the menus may behave strangely, to the point of being almost unusable.
 This may be mitigated by setting the environment variable `MWP_MAC_NO_NEST` (to anything).

+`libsrecret` and other Dbus related services are not available.